 Orenitram was studied in a long-term, open-label extension study in which 824 patients were dosed for a mean duration of approximately 2 years.
 About 70% of patients continued treatment with Orenitram for at least a year.
 The mean dose was 4.2 mg BID at one year.
 The adverse reactions were similar to those observed in the placebo-controlled trials.

-Read the entire FDA prescribing information for Orenitram (Extended Release Osmotic Tablet for Oral Administration) »
+Read the entire FDA prescribing information for Orenitram (Extended Release Osmotic Tablet) »

 Additional Orenitram Information